ElasticRun/frappe-helm-chart/README.md

 1. Working installation of Helm components - `Tiller` installed and configured (for `RBAC`) on target Kubernetes cluster and 'helm' client machine.
 For more details please refer to [Helm documentation](https://helm.sh/docs/using_helm/#installing-helm).
 2. Storage provisioned using either `azure-file` or `azure-disk` (for AKS deployments).
 This involves creation of a storage account and a `file-share`, if using `azure-file` based persistent storage.
 For `azure-disk` based persistence, it setting up of [dynamic provisioning](https://docs.microsoft.com/en-us/azure/aks/azure-disks-dynamic-pv) is recommended.
 The disk can be provisioned using steps provided [Here](https://docs.docker.com/ee/ucp/kubernetes/storage/use-azure-disk/).
 Once provisioned, create a blank `apps.txt` and `currentsite.txt` in the shared drive created for the application.
 Note that, without this, the application __will fail to deploy__.
 3. Docker image created and available (i.e. `docker push`ed) in a shared repository.
+4. Namespace where the components are to be deployed.
+This should be provided as `targetNamespace` in `values.yaml`.

 ## Installation Steps
 1. `git clone` this chart (until a helm chart repository is setup) to any location locally.